 - How do you want to be involved moving forward?

-Focusing on the “why” instead of the “what” is more philosophical than the above points.
-But it still has the potential to sway the leadership team in your favor.
-You’re going to do this with Simon Simek’s Golden Circle.
+Focusing on the “why” instead of the “what” is more philosophical than the above points, but it still has the potential to sway the leadership team in your favor.
+You’re going to do this with Simon Sinek’s Golden Circle.
 If you’re not familiar with it, see below.

 If you’re wondering how this will help your leadership team buy into online education, hear me out.

-The short answer: It puts people (employees, customers, partners, etc.) first.
+The short answer: It puts your customers first.

-The long (but not super long) answer: Today, people should come before profit — there’s too much competition and too many choices to do anything less.
-Said another way, if you don’t make it clear that they’re at the heart of everything you do, they could find an alternative who puts them first.
-Whether you’re using online education to educate employees, customers, partners, or someone else vital to your company, put them in the driver’s seat.
+The long (but not super long) answer: Today, your customers should come before profit—there’s too much competition and too many choices to do anything less.
+Said another way, if you don’t make it clear that they’re at the heart of everything you do, they could find an alternative that puts them first.

-By addressing the Golden Circle, you’re signaling that online education will keep people in control, giving them the knowledge and resources they need to succeed.
+By addressing the Golden Circle, you’re signaling that Digital Customer Education will keep people in control, giving them the knowledge and resources they need to succeed with your product.
 The same ones that’ll keep them happy and keep them around.
 That should be music to any leadership team’s ears.

-The Closing Act: Show Them How Easy Online Education Can Be with an LMS
+The Closing Act: Show Them How Easy it is with an LMS

 What Can an LMS Do?